Gizzmicbob/TD-SenseRoyale/README.md

 #### Not displaying correctly
 * Make sure to set all IDs correctly
 * Do not use the server as a client or controller at the same time
+#### Connection issues
+* There is an issue with the socket library that requires your default gateway to be set correctly even though it shouldn't be required.
+If you have connection issues, try fiddle with that. (had this issue a while ago so I can't recall the exact details)